gracelang/language/spec.md

 their containing lexical scope.
 It is an error to attempt to declare any name more than once in the same lexical scope.

-**Shadowing.** Grace has a single namespace for all identifiers; this shared namespace is used for everything: methods, parameters, constants, variables, classes, traits, and and types.
-It is an error to declare a constant, variable or parameter that shadows a lexically-enclosing constant, variable or parameter.
+**ing.** Grace has a single namespace for all identifiers; this shared namespace is used for everything: methods, parameters, constants, variables, classes, traits, and and types.
+It is an error to declare a constant, variable or parameter that s a lexically-enclosing constant, variable, or parameter.

 ## Constants